varabyte/kobweb/README.md

 </body>
 ```

+> [!NOTE]
+> When conflicting styles are present both in a stylesheet and as an inline declaration, the inline styles take
+> precedence.

 There's no hard and fast rule, but in general, when writing HTML / CSS by hand, stylesheets are often preferred over
 inline styles as it better maintains a separation of concerns.
 That is, the HTML should represent the content of your
 site, while the CSS controls the look and feel.